PaddlePaddle/Paddle/doc/design/functions_operators_layers.md

 paddle.cpp.create_operator("mul", input=[X1, X2], output=Y)
 ```

-Also, at the same time, we can compose a coarse level C++ operator class by composing functions `mul` and `add`:
+At the same time, we can compose a coarse level C++ operator class by composing the functions `mul` and `add`:

 ```c++
 template <typename T>